 There is a $95 annual fee, but it's waived the first year.
 If you want to boost your points earning even more, sign up for the Chase Freedom® and take advantage of the 5x quarterly bonus categories!

 American Express® Gold Card: For travelers who spend a lot on flights, this credit card can help you rake in rewards by earning 3X Membership Rewards® points for flights booked directly with airlines or on amextravel.com and 4X points at restaurants worldwide and U.S. supermarkets (on up to $25,000 per year in purchases, then 1X).
 New cardholders can receive 35,000 Membership Rewards® Points after you spend $2,000 on eligible purchases with your new Card within the first 3 months.
 These valuable points can be transferred to your loyalty accounts with six different airlines and two hotel programs.
 There’s a $250 annual fee.
 You also receive a $100 Airline credit each year.

 Starwood Preferred Guest Card from American Express: This unique credit card straddles the fence between being a Co-branded card and a Transferable Points card.
 While the rewards you are are directly affiliated with Starwood Hotel's loyalty program, you also have the option of transferring your points for over 30 airlines with an excellent transfer rate.
 Most airlines are a 1 to 1 transfer and even come with 5,000 bonus miles when you transfer 20,000 miles.
-There is a great limited time sign up bonus of 25,000 bonus Starpoints® after you use your new Card to make $3,000 in purchases within the first 3 months.
+There is a great sign up bonus of 25,000 bonus Starpoints® after you use your new Card to make $3,000 in purchases within the first 3 months.
 There is a $0 intro annual fee for first year, then $95.

 The Bottom Line